Apps Like Dave: Here are 13 More Cash Advance Options

 • Overdraft/Returned Payment fees: None

-• Cashback/Other incentives?
-It depends on the product
+• Other perks: It depends on the product

 Read more about MoneyLion

-First-time borrowers will only be approved for up to $500 and the interest rates are 150%-200%, depending on where you live, the amount you borrow, etc. This is much lower than you’d pay a payday lender but much higher than you would pay any of the other apps listed here.
+First-time borrowers will only be approved for up to $500 and the interest rates are 150%-200%, depending on where you live, the amount you borrow, etc. While this is much lower than you’d pay a payday lender, it is much higher than you would pay any of the other apps listed here.

 Read more about Possible

-Other popular cash advance apps include Kora, Current, Vola, 15M Finance, Gerald and Loan Hunter.
+Pro tip: Other popular cash advance apps include Kora, Current, Vola, 15M Finance, Gerald, Hundy and Loan Hunter.

 Chime

-Chime is a bank account that allows its users to access their paychecks a few days early—with qualifying direct deposits, of course.
+Chime is a bank account that allows its users to access paychecks a few days early — with qualifying direct deposits.
 The company also has a product they call “Spot Me.”
-“Spot Me” is a sort of overdraft protection that allows users to overdraft their accounts without facing any penalties.
+“Spot Me” offers overdraft protection, allowing users to overdraft their accounts without facing any penalties.
 The amount a user is allowed to overdraft depends on various factors.

 Varo